-Brigadier General Insub Shin (Korea Army, retired) is the Director of Cybersecurity Architectures Research at the C4I & Cyber Center at George Mason University and the Director of Cyber Defense Research Center at Korea University in Seoul.
-General Shin is a Professor in the Department of Cyber Defense at Korea University and joined GMU in 2016 as a Research Scholar at the Department of Electric and Computer Engineering at George Mason University after a 30-year career in military service with significant experience in C4I and Cyber.
+Brigadier General Insub Shin (Korea Army, retired) is the Director of Cybersecurity Architectures Research at the C4I & Cyber Center at George Mason University.
+General Shin joined GMU in 2016 as a Research Scholar at the Department of Electric and Computer Engineering at George Mason University after a 30-year career in military service with significant experience in C4I and Cyber.
 Immediately before his retirement, General Shin served as Secretary for Cyber Security to the President of Korea.
 He also served as Secretary for Military Science & Technology to the Minister of National Defense of Korea and as Director of R&D Center at the Korea Cyber Command.

 Dr. Shin received his B.S. degree in Mechanical Engineering from the Korea Military Academy (1985), the M.S. degree in Telecommunications System Management from the US Naval Postgraduate School (1990), and the Ph.D. degree in Information Technology from George Mason University (2001) with system architecting as his area of specialization.
 He has authored a book “Principles of C3” (1995); received best paper award of “Network Centric Warfare” from CCRP (2000); taught DoD C4ISR architecting courses at AFCEA using both Structured Analysis & Object Oriented Approaches (1998~2000); and was a research associate at the System Architectures Laboratory at the C3I Center and led research on decisions with Course of Actions development, Effects-Based Operations, Information Warfare (offensive) & Information Assurance (defensive).